interledger/web-monetization-extension/docs/testing/testplan.md

 1. The extension is connected to your wallet.
 2. The extension has a positive remaining balance.
-3. Your wallet balance is greater or equal to your extension's balance.
+3. Your wallet balance is greater than your extension's remaining balance.

 **Steps**:

+1. Open the extension, go to Settings, then go to the Rate tab.
+2. Ensure that “**Continuous payment**” is enabled.
-1. Open the extension: <ol><li>Ensure that “Continuous payment stream” is enabled.</li><li>Use the slider to change the hourly rate for continuous WM payments.</li><li>Take note of the remaining balance available to the extension.</li></ol>
+3. Use the slider to change the rate of pay per hour.
+4. Go back to the main page of extension, and take note of the extension's remaining balance.
-2. Spend some time, perhaps 3 to 5 minutes each, on a web monetized website and on a non-monetized website.
+5. Spend some time, perhaps 3 to 5 minutes each, on a web monetized website and on a non-monetized website.
 On each site or page that you visit, open the extension to view the remaining balance on the extension.

 **Expected results**:
  | Web monetized websites | Non monetized websites |